Special Night Squads: Criticism

 The operations came more frequently and became more ruthless.
 The Arabs complained to the British about Wingate's brutality and harsh punitive methods.
 Even members of the field squads complained... that during the raids on Bedouin encampments Wingate would behave with extreme viciousness and fire mercilessly.
 Wingate believed in the principle of surprise in punishment, which was designed to confine the gangs to their villages.
 More than once he had lined rioters up in a row and shot them in cold blood.
 Wingate did not try to justify himself; weapons and war cannot be pure.

-Field Marshal Bernard Montgomery, 1st Viscount Montgomery of Alamein, who as commander of Northern Palestine had authorized the SNS, told Moshe Dayan during 1966 that he considered Wingate to have "been mentally unbalanced and that the best thing he ever did was to get killed in a plane crash in 1944".
+Field Marshal Bernard Montgomery, 1st Viscount Montgomery of Alamein, who as commander of Northern Palestine had authorized the SNS, told Moshe Dayan in 1966 that he considered Wingate to have "been mentally unbalanced and that the best thing he ever did was to get killed in a plane crash in 1944".